IllinoisWCS/LibraryTracker/README.md

 - Solvin the problem of unique copies of the same book

 Done:
-- Automatic integration with Herohu (Nathan Handler)
+- Automatic integration with Heroku (Nathan Handler)
 - Enter a NetID and see First and Last name pulled from the Illinois Directory (Han Chen)

 ==== Update ====